-How can you avoid fraud on your video ads?
+How can you avoid fraud in your video ads?

 There is no denying that video ads are an effective advertising medium, and their popularity is increasing.
 Paying per thousand impressions can quickly add up, especially if you’re seeing a high volume of impression fraud on your videos.

-Anti PPC fraud software is the only sure-fire way to avoid clocking up the fraudulent impressions on your video ads.
+Anti-PPC fraud software is the only surefire way to avoid clocking up fraudulent impressions on your video ads.

 How does it work?

 CHEQ For PPC is a click fraud solution that analyses over a thousand user and network parameters in real-time, to determine if traffic is fraudulent.
 Common fraud practices like ad stacking and non-viewable ads are quickly filtered out, and bot traffic filtration is best in class.
 It works to block invalid clicks and fraud, including for YouTube campaigns.

 If you need to be assured that you’re getting the best protection, CHEQ offers an award-winning and comprehensive ad fraud protection package.

 Want to protect your sites and ads?
 Click here to Request a Demo.